 Guide your student to action

-One of the things that may happen if your student is feeling overwhelmed or stressed is that he feels as though he doesn’t know what to do or where to start.
-Help your student find a starting place to complete his work or prepare for his exams.
-Suggest that he make a list, prioritize items, and then choose just one thing to begin.
-Just getting started may be all that he needs to do to begin to feel in control again.
+One of the things that may happen if your student is feeling overwhelmed or stressed is that they feel as though they don’t know what to do or where to start.
+Help your student find a starting place to complete their work or prepare for exams.
+Suggest that they make a list, prioritize items, and then choose just one thing to begin.
+Just getting started may be all that they need to do to begin to feel in control again.

-This is an important time to encourage your student to take advantage of all of the support and/or services available at her school.
-If she is feeling stressed and overwhelmed, she may want to visit the school Counseling Center.
+This is an important time to encourage your student to take advantage of all of the support and/or services available at their school.
+If they are feeling stressed and overwhelmed, they may want to visit the school Counseling Center.
 College mental health counselors are trained to deal with the issues that many students experience at this time of the year.
 Some campuses schedule stress-relieving activities at this time to bring students together and help them cope.
 Several campuses even bring in therapy dogs to spend some time with students.
-Encourage your student to investigate what might be happening on her campus and to take advantage of the opportunities.
+Encourage your student to investigate what might be happening on campus and to take advantage of the opportunities.

-Encourage your student to talk to his professors about any work he still needs to do.
+Encourage your student to talk to their professors about any work they still need to do.
 It’s not too late for dialogue.
-Suggest that your student take advantage of tutoring services – either professional or peer tutoring – or a writing or math or speaking center.
+Suggest that your student take advantage of tutoring services — either professional or peer tutoring — or a writing or math or speaking center.
 There is help available, but students need to reach for it.

 Be the voice of reason

-Don’t dismiss whatever your student is feeling, but do be the voice of reason if your student feels that everything is going wrong or that she will never be able to do what she needs to do.
-It is possible that she may not be able to do everything, but she can probably do a lot that will make a difference, and you may need to help her realize that.
-Reassure her.
-Suggest that she find some balance in her activities and also that she work at taking care of herself by getting sleep and exercise and eating well.
+Don’t dismiss whatever your student is feeling, but do be the voice of reason if your student feels that everything is going wrong or that they will never be able to do what they need to do.
+It is possible that they may not be able to do everything, but they can probably do a lot that will make a difference, and you may need to help them realize that.
+Reassure them.
+Suggest that they find some balance in their activities and also that they work at getting sleep and exercise and eating well.

-It may be time for that half-time “locker room” talk.
-Give your student a boost and let him know that he can do it.
+It may be time for that half-time ”locker room” talk.
+Give your student a boost and let them know that they can do it.
 The difficult time will not last forever.
-He needs to stick with it, buckle down and get it done, bring all of his resources and focus to the tasks at hand.
+Your student needs to stick with it, buckle down and get it done, bring all of their resources and focus to the tasks at hand.

-This is not the best time for any “big” conversations or changes for your student.
+This is not the best time for any ”big” conversations or changes for your student.
 If you are concerned about anything or there are any important events happening at home, wait if you can to bring them up with your student.
-You will have time for meaningful conversations over break, but right now your student needs to focus on school and what he needs to accomplish.
+You will have time for meaningful conversations over break, but right now your student needs to focus on school and what they need to accomplish.